Head of School

 Founded in 1784, MB has been a leader in education for over 230 years.
 We have a proven tradition of academic excellence, a commitment to great teaching, and a dedication to fostering character and confidence in young people.
 Our stunning 33-acre campus – formerly the farm of 18th-century Quaker abolitionist leader Moses Brown – provides expansive academic, artistic, and athletic facilities right in the heart of Providence.

-To that end, at MB we immerse students in an incredibly varied and rigorous program, including 17 musical and performance groups across the school, 50 clubs and activities, and 58 athletic teams competing in 20 different sports.
-Upper school students choose from among two dozen AP and honors courses.
-And while individual achievement is prized at MB, we also foster a close sense of community, evident in collaborative relationships between students and teachers and in our weekly meeting for worship.
+To that end, at MB we immerse students in an incredibly varied and rigorous program, including 17 musical and performance groups across the school, 50 clubs and activities, and 58 athletic teams competing in 18 different sports.
+Upper school students choose from among 19 AP and 20 honors courses.
+And while individual achievement is prized at MB, we also foster a close sense of community, evident in collaborative relationships between students and teachers and in our weekly Quaker meeting (30 minutes of silent reflection during which anyone may share a thought or message).

 Recognizing that the world is constantly changing, we believe that world-class education needs to evolve with it.
 We are committed to understanding and meeting the needs of each rising generation.

-A school-wide program in applied learning, which uses methods like Project-Based Learning, and subjects like Engineering & Design or Social Entrepreneurship to teach creative problem-solving;
+A school-wide program in experiential and applied learning, which uses methods like Project-Based Learning, and subjects like Engineering & Design or Social Entrepreneurship to teach creative problem-solving;

-A 5,000 sq. ft. maker space called the Y-Lab that supports “hands on, minds on” learning, including a dedicated Vex Robotics lab;
+A 5,000 sq. ft. maker space called the Y-Lab that supports “hands on, minds on” learning, including a dedicated Vex Robotics lab, a video and sound recording studio, and an array of digital fabrication tools like laser cutters, CNC mills, and 3D printers;

 MB TRIPs – the Travel, Research & Immersion Program – which fosters global awareness through numerous overnight trips in all three divisions.
-Last year we sent 400 students from all divisions on overnight expeditions;
+Last year we sent 400 students from all divisions on overnight expeditions to places like the Dominican Republic, Italy, Spain, Germany, Kenya, China, Nepal, and the Galapagos Islands.

-Construction of the Woodman Family Community & Performance Center, a state-of-the-art, 36,000 sq. ft. venue uniquely designed to support all the ways – artistic, academic, spiritual, and social – that we gather as a community; and
+The newly completed Woodman Family Community & Performance Center, a 36,000 sq. ft. state-of-the-art venue uniquely designed to support all the ways – artistic, academic, spiritual, and social – that we gather as a community; and

-Completely new facilities for tennis, baseball, soccer and – coming in November 2017 – a 12-court squash facility that will serve both MB and SquashBusters, a college readiness program focusing on at-risk urban youth.
+Completely new facilities for tennis, baseball, and soccer.
+And in December 2017 we opened a 12-court squash facility that serves both MB and SquashBusters, a college readiness program focusing on at-risk urban youth.

-As I hope you’ll discover, Moses Brown is a vibrant learning community.
+As I hope you’ll discover, Moses Brown is a vibrant place of learning and discovery.
 When you’ve finished reading what’s here, please come for a visit.
 Or feel free to reach out to me (firstname.lastname@example.org) or Director of Admissions Hugh Madden (email@example.com) with particular questions.
-We’re eager to hear from you, and honored by your interest in our school.

 Head of School